-Complete Construction of Indian Island Wetland Restoration Project Ongoing
+Complete Construction of Indian Island Wetland Restoration Project

 - a.
 Estimated Budget: In FY23, PEP Management Committee amended workplans FY21 and FY22 providing \$60,000 to support this project, Staff time; \$1,406,666 from partner awards and match: NYSDEC WQIP/AHR Grant (\$788,000 award & \$262,666 match; \$56,000 FY00 Grant), \$300,000 Suffolk County, EPA 320 SC Award FY21 (\$27,646.82), EPA 320 SC Award FY22(\$36.586.00) - b.
 Partners and Roles: PEP (project coordinator), NYSDEC (Funding and Contracting Entity), Suffolk County (Lead Partner) - c.
 Description and Objectives: This project aims to restore a tidal wetland located within the Indian Island County Park that adjoins with Terry Creek and Flanders Bay.
 Dredging of nearby creeks in the 1940s-1970s accounted for nearly 1 million cubic yards of dredge material being placed over 54 acres at Indian Island County Park- wiping out an entire tidal wetland ecosystem.
 This project seeks to excavate approximately 6,400 cubic yards of previously placed dredge materials from the site, install tidal channels and restore the area to a productive salt marsh ecosystem.
 The restored marsh system will be established based on similar local reference high and low marsh elevations; with particular focus to allow for marsh migration and vegetation shifts in response to sea level rise.
 PEP is assisting Suffolk County and providing technical guidance on the design plans. - d.
 Outputs and Deliverables: Final engineering design, permitting, and implementation of wetland restoration at site - e.
 Estimated Milestones: Project expected to be completed December 2024 - f.
+Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources and/or restoration of habitats that have been lost or degraded. - g.
+Clean Water Act Core Programs: Wetland Protection - h.
 External Constraints: This project has experienced severe delays to date.
 The funds are currently expiring in December 2023.
-If this work is not completed in this time frame the possibility exists that it will not move forward as funding will be lost. - g.
-Long Term Outcomes: The benefits of habitat restoration efforts will be seen over a long period of time, but will result in enhancement of existing resources and/or restoration of habitats that have been lost or degraded. - h.
-Clean Water Act Core Programs: Wetland Protection
+If this work is not completed in this time frame the possibility exists that it will not move forward as funding will be lost.